Two new cases of COVID-19 - Northern Pride Publications

-One new case is in the Saskatoon region and one in the Far North region.
+One new case is in the Saskatoon region and one in the South region.

 There is currently one person in intensive care, in Saskatoon.